 How’s it going so far?

-On 17 April 2018, I had my 10th ‘HomeZone+ nurse administered injection and the same nurse for all 10.
-It’s a first class service from the UK provider – Healthcare at Home (HAH).
+On 26th November 2018, I had my 18th ‘HomeZone+ nurse administered injection and a permanent nurse allocated to my area.
+It’s a first class service from the main UK provider – Healthcare at Home (HAH) (I’m told Lloyds Pharmacy do certain areas).
 I’m told which day it will arrive and I receive two text messages with timings, the second one is a more precise time allowing me to get on with my life.
 The Nurse then makes an appointment to come and administer the injection.
 This works excellently too.
 The Nurse calls me with some notice in order to get the injection out of the fridge ready for administration.
 The injection is given very efficiently and my next appointment is made ready for 28 days time.
-I also found out that sharps box provision and collection is available through the scheme, another bonus.
+I also found out that sharps box provision and collection is available through the programme, another bonus.

 So far so good.

-You may also appreciated my other blogs on Somatostatin Analogues and Lanreotide (Somatuline):
+You may also appreciated my other blog posts on Somatostatin Analogues and Lanreotide (Somatuline):

 Thanks for reading